refinedev/refine/documentation/docs/api-reference/antd/introduction/index.md

 ## Tables

-Refine provides a seamless integration with the [`<Table>`](https://ant.design/components/table) component of Ant Design from pagination to sorting and filtering via the [`useTable`](/docs/api-reference/antd/hooks/table/useTable.md) hook exported from the `@refinedev/antd` package.
-This hook is an extension of the `@refinedev/core`'s [`useTable`](/docs/api-reference/core/hooks/useTable/) and provides a set of additional features and transformations to make it work with Ant Design's `<Table>` component without any additional configuration.
+Refine provides a seamless integration with the [`<Table />`](https://ant.design/components/table) component of Ant Design from pagination to sorting and filtering via the [`useTable`](/docs/api-reference/antd/hooks/table/useTable.md) hook exported from the `@refinedev/antd` package.
+This hook is an extension of the `@refinedev/core`'s [`useTable`](/docs/api-reference/core/hooks/useTable/) and provides a set of additional features and transformations to make it work with Ant Design's `<Table />` component without any additional configuration.

 ```tsx title="pages/products/list.tsx"
 import { useTable } from "@refinedev/antd";